VeriBotOfficial/gayprank/README.md

 Gay Test Made In Python For Pranking
 Fully Customizable
 Open Source

-Basically, When Users Cursor Touchs To "No" Button, The Button Goes To Random Place https://github.com/VeriBotOfficial/gayprank/assets/142978843/755b8c3d-048a-483a-8fdf-b5facddbc604
+Basically, When Users Cursor Touchs To "No" Button, The Button Goes To Random Place.

+Showcase:
+https://github.com/VeriBotOfficial/gayprank/assets/142978843/755b8c3d-048a-483a-8fdf-b5facddbc604

 # How To Use?